 Our comprehensive hair straightening iron review is led by Senior Review Editor, David Wise .
-David's overgrown flowing mane of Aquaman hair and his extensive engineering and lab experience, allow him to both push these flat irons to their limits and objectively compare their thermal properties side-by-side.
+David's overgrown flowing mane of Aquaman hair and his extensive engineering and lab experience allows him to push these flat irons to their limits and objectively compare their thermal properties side-by-side.
 We also recruited a panel of judges with diverse hair types to try out each iron and consulted with a professional hairstylist at a local studio about the design and implementation of our tests.

 Analysis and Test Results

-We divided out hair straightening iron tests into 4 metrics, each with different tests.
-To compare glide performance, we tried out each iron on a variety of different hair, as well as tested them side-by-side on hair extensions to assess the impact of the various plates.
-We then looked at the claimed temperature range and measured the accuracy at the high end, before moving on to scoring the different features and functions.
-We were looking for easy to use interfaces, ergonomic irons, and automatic safety shut-offs — one of the most important features in our minds.
+We divided our hair straightening iron tests into four metrics, each with different tests.
+To compare glide performance, we tried out each iron on a variety of different hair types and tested them side-by-side on hair extensions to assess the impact of the various plates.
+We then looked at the claimed temperature range and measured the accuracy at the high end before scoring the different features and functions.
+We were looking for easy-to-use interfaces, ergonomic irons, and automatic safety shut-offs — one of the most essential features, in our opinion.

-We started by looking at how effortlessly the plates on each of these flat irons glide across hair.
-We based scores off of the opinions of our different testers — all with different types of hair — and side-by-side testing with a set of hair extensions.
+We first looked at how effortlessly the plates on each flat iron glide across your hair.
+We based scores on the opinions of our different testers — all with different types of hair — and side-by-side testing with a set of hair extensions.

-Following these top performers, we found the BaBylissPro Nano Titanium also fared very well in our glide performance test.
-Its titanium plates glide almost as well but we could feel just a bit more drag — particularly during the side-by-side test with the hair extensions.
+The BaBylissPRO Nano Titanium also fared very well in our glide performance test, gliding almost as well as the top models, though we could feel slightly more drag — particularly during the side-by-side test with the hair extensions.

-The NITION Professional Salon Hair Straightener and the FURIDEN Professional Hair Straightener both came next.
-These multifunctional styling tools pass smoothly over most types of hair but it does take noticeably more effort than the top-tier irons in our minds.
+The NITION Professional Salon Hair Straightener and the FURIDEN Professional Hair Straightener passed smoothly over most hair types, but it took noticeably more effort than the top-tier irons.
 The NITION has 5-in-1 heating plates infused with nano silver, argan oil, ceramic, tourmaline, and titanium, while the FURIDEN has ceramic/tourmaline plates.

-Finishing at the back of the group, the HSI Professional is our least favorite flat iron when it comes to glide performance.
-We repeatedly felt like we were pulling hairs out while in use and it requires a non-trivial amount of clamping pressure to keep the plates closed.
+The HSI Professional is our least favorite flat iron for glide performance.
+We repeatedly felt like we were pulling hairs out while using it, and it requires a non-trivial amount of clamping pressure to keep the plates closed.

 Next, we moved on to comparing and scoring the thermal properties of these products.
 We looked at the claimed temperature range, the accuracy at the upper end of that range, and if there is an automatic safety shut-off that will turn off the flat iron if you accidentally leave it powered on.
 We used a thermocouple hooked up to a digital multimeter to measure the temperature, recording the value once it was stable for approximately 5 seconds.
 While a non-contact IR thermometer would have been nice to use, the highly reflective nature of the polished plates makes it hard to get an accurate reading with that type of thermometer.

-The CHI G2 impressed us the most when it came to this metric.
-It has a maximum listed temperature of 425°F and our maximum measured temperature is aligned with that very closely, with our meter recording a peak temperature of 421°F. This flat iron will also automatically turn off after an hour.
+The CHI G2 impressed us the most in this metric.
+Its maximum listed temperature is 425°F, which is closely aligned with our measured temperature; our meter recorded a peak temperature of 421°F. This flat iron will also automatically turn off after an hour.

-The BaBylissPRO Nano Titanium, the FURIDEN Professional Hair Straightener, and the Hot Tools Signature Series* all followed.
-These all have a claimed maximum temperature of 450°F but we measured a maximum temperature of around 430°F-435°F for these irons.
-However, the BaBylissPRO Nano Titanium doesn't have an auto shut-off — something we thoroughly missed.
+The BaBylissPRO Nano Titanium, the FURIDEN Professional Hair Straightener, and the Hot Tools Signature Series all have a claimed maximum temperature of 450°F, but we measured a maximum temperature of around 430°F-435°F for each of these irons.
+However, the BaBylissPRO Nano Titanium lacks an auto shut-off feature.

 Most of the other models averaged about 20°F to 25°F under their claimed maximum temperature in our test, except for the AmoVee Mini Flat Iron and the Remington S9500.
-The Remington S9500 ran on the hot side in our test, with a measured maximum temperature of 466°F that significantly exceeded its claimed range of 450°F. We found this to be a bit concerning, as we could see this elevated temperature definitely having an increased potential for damaging your luscious locks.
+The Remington S9500 ran on the hot side in our test, with a measured maximum temperature of 466°F — significantly exceeding its claimed range of 450°F. We found this to be somewhat concerning, as we imagine this elevated temperature could increase the potential for damage to your luscious locks.

 The AmoVee Mini Flat Iron performed on the other side of the spectrum, with our measured peak temperature only hitting around 382°F — about 30°F lower than its claimed top temperature.

-While this isn't that much lower than some of the other irons, we do mention it since this model already has a much lower peak temperature than other models and it might be a concern if you routinely use your flat iron on the hottest setting.
+While this isn't that much lower than some of the other irons, we mention it since this model already has a much lower peak temperature than other models, and it might be a concern if you routinely use your flat iron on the hottest setting.

 Ease of Use

 Our next series of evaluations looked at how user-friendly and easy to operate each hair straightening iron is.
-We rated and ranked the interface and display for each product, the length of the cord, if the cord swivels, and if there is a hinge lock.
+We rated and ranked the interface and display for each product, the length of the cord (and if the cord swivels), and whether there is a hinge lock.

-The CHI G2, the KIPOZI Professional Titanium, and the Hot Tools Ceramic Signature Series all struck us as particularly intuitive and easy to use.
-The CHI G2 has a particularly long swivel cord — around 11'.
-The interface is simple and easy to use and this iron also has a digital display that makes it very clear what temperature the iron is set for.
+The CHI G2 and the Hot Tools Ceramic Signature Series were particularly intuitive and easy to use.
+The CHI G2 has an especially long swivel cord — around 11'.
+The interface is simple and easy to use, and this iron's digital display makes it very clear what temperature it's set to.
 However, it doesn't have a hinge lock.

-The KIPOZI and the Hot Tools Ceramic Signature Series both have slightly shorter swivel cords, but we still found them to be plenty long enough for most cases.
-They have similar interfaces with a power button, plus/minus buttons for temperature, and a mode button to cycle through the different presets.
-Neither have hinge locks though.
+The Hot Tools Ceramic Signature Series has a slightly shorter swivel cord, but we still found it to be plenty long enough for most cases.
+It features a power button, plus/minus buttons for temperature, and a mode button to cycle through the different presets, but no hinge lock.

 Both the FURIDEN and the NITION have a twist interface that sets them apart.
 We actually liked this quite a lot and appreciate that both of these ample cords come with swivels.

 The AmoVee Mini Flat Iron is also one of the easiest to use since it just has an on/off switch and no way to adjust the temperature.
-It does have a short cord but this can actually be a plus since this is typically a travel option.
+Its cord is short, but this can actually be a plus since this is typically a travel option.

 Our final metric looked at any extra features or accessories these flat irons might have.
 We looked at any bonus accessories included, if they are travel-friendly, have a hanging loop, and if they have any other functions.

-The CHI G2 includes a heat-resistant mat, while the KIPOZI, the NITION, and the FURIDEN include a storage pouch.
-The AmoVee Mini Flat Iron, the FURIDEN, and the NITION all come with a heat-resistant glove, while the FURIDEN and the NITION also have a comb and clips.
-The FURIDEN and the NITION also can double as curling irons.
+The CHI G2 includes a heat-resistant mat, while the NITION and the FURIDEN include a storage pouch.
+The AmoVee Mini Flat Iron, the FURIDEN, and the NITION all come with a heat-resistant glove.
+The FURIDEN and the NITION also include a comb and clips, and these two models also can double as curling irons.

 — David Wise